ainokyto/ainokytola.com/README.md

 Next steps:

-* Media querys for Skills onward for max 750px.
+* Media querys for Contact
+* Sort out div heights for each section
+* Fit size to screen